mui/mui-x/docs/data/data-grid/export/export.md

 This feature isn't implemented yet.
 It's coming.

 👍 Upvote [issue #199](https://github.com/mui/mui-x/issues/199) if you want to see it land faster.
-You will be able to copy and paste items to and from the grid using the system clipboard.
+You will be able to copy and paste items to and from the data grid using the system clipboard.
 :::

 ## apiRef [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

 :::warning
 Only use this API as the last option.
-Give preference to the props to control the grid.
+Give preference to the props to control the data grid.
 :::

 ### CSV